qubic/qubic-hackathon/README.md

 To access your dedicated testnet node for smart contract development:

 1. **Request access credentials**
-   - Reach out to the team on the `#dev` channel on Discord
+   - Please reach out to the Q&A channel in telegram with your team name and team number; we’ll set up a channel for your dedicated testnet node access.
+No private DMs, please.
    - We will provide you with:
      - IP address: `66.248.204.226`
      - Username: `root`